 - It is thinner than its silicone counterpart.

 - It has a uniform color (except maybe for a supplemental printed logo), unlike a silicone swim cap or lycra swim cap which can feature several colors per cap.

 - It has a matte finish when dry, whereas a silicone cap is shinier.

 - It has a peculiar smell, like the smell of balloons.

-A latex swim cap has the following advantages:
+A latex swim cap has the following strengths:

 - Its most significant advantage is that it is inexpensive yet it serves its purpose well, which is to both keep the hair out of the face and to protect the hair from swimming pool chemicals, especially chlorine.

 - The latex swim cap has a tight fit because of its thinness.
 Consequently, it produces less drag than other types of swim caps.
 This also explains why a lot of competitors like them.